- 2 Minutes to read

 When a user accesses a file stub, the file is downloaded and opened without delay, and where possible, large files are streamed from the cloud so they can be accessed faster.
 After the download has completed, the file is unstubbed.
 Any changes to the file are synced back to the CTERA Portal.

 A new version of a file is saved every time the file is edited, and not just daily.
-You can access a previous version using the file manager previous versions.
+Your administrator can restore a previous version for you.